Skip to Content

 Quick and Easy Salad Prep.

 While you are boiling the pasta, you can save time in this recipe by thawing the frozen peas, dicing the onion, cheese, and any other ingredient you choose to add.
+Pro Tip.
 Once the pasta is cooked, drain it in a colander and rinse to cool quickly.
 This process of rinsing also removes excess starch on the pasta, which helps the noodles not stick together.
-This is my favorite colander as it has lots of holes in it, which allows the water to drain quickly and thoroughly.

 Pasta Salad